White Flint Mall

-White Flint Mall was a shopping mall, located along Rockville Pike, in Montgomery County, Maryland, that closed in early 2015 and was demolished thereafter.
-Its former anchors were Lord & Taylor, Bloomingdale's, Dave & Buster's, H&M, Loews Theatre and Borders, the last four of which acted as junior anchors for the mall.
-Lord & Taylor, the mall's final anchor, operated until 2020, five years after the mall's initial closure, and was demolished in 2023.
+White Flint Mall was a regional mall in Montgomery County, Maryland, located along Rockville Pike, that closed in early 2015 and was demolished thereafter.
+Its former anchors were Lord & Taylor, Bloomingdale's, Dave & Buster's, H&M, AMC Theatres and Borders Books and Music, the last four of which acted as junior anchors for the mall.

+Lord & Taylor, the mall's final anchor, operated until 2020, five years after the mall's initial closure, and was demolished in fall 2023.
+As of 2023, the property remains vacant following litigation regarding the redevelopment plans.
+However, as of August 2025, redevelopment plans have reignited as Lerner Enterprises is negotiating with the county to help fund the project.